 CONSULT AN ATLANTA ATTORNEY FAMILIAR WITH SLIP AND FALL CASES

 Restaurants have a legal duty to keep their customers safe from dangerous conditions.
 Exposing them to a slippery floor or other hazard, even for a short time, may leave business owners liable.
-If you were hurt by a dangerous condition on the property of a restaurant in the Atlanta region, slip and fall lawyer Terrence R. Bethune may be able to help you seek compensation.
-To see if you have a case, call (470) 709-0666 or visit our contact page.
+If you were hurt by a dangerous condition on the property of a restaurant in the Atlanta region, personal injury lawyer Terrence R. Bethune may be able to help you seek compensation.
+To see if you have a case, call 1-800-INJURED or visit our contact page.